hakkuri01/nokizaru/README.md

 ## Output / Exports

-By default, results are exported to:
+If you specify `--export`, results will be exported to the following location by default:

 * `~/.local/share/nokizaru/dumps/`